 Lee joined the IASS in September 2013 as a Lecturer in Social Policy.
-His principal research interests lie in the connections between community, poverty and health, specifically the role of welfare provision in perpetuating and challenging current levels of poverty and ill-health.
+His principal research interests include poverty, inequality and asset-based welfare, youth policy, the mixed economy of welfare and alternative forms of welfare provision.
 His most recent research investigates the possibilities of complementary currencies in forming social networks and creating resilience to ill-health and creating a site of resistance to neo-liberal economics.
+His current research focuses on the themes of resistance to austerity and the dominance of neo-liberal economics by applying the social theory of time to policy analysis.

-Lee also co-founded and co-facilitates Time4Research, a research network established for researchers into time banks to network and foster collaborations across the UK and beyond (http://time4research.wordpress.com/).
+Lee is an associate member of the Centre on Household Assets and Savings Management (CHASM), based at the University of Birmingham and is the co-ordinator for the Welfare Futures research group in the Department.
+He also co-founded and co-facilitates Time4Research, a research network established for researchers into time banks to network and foster collaborations across the UK and beyond (http://time4research.wordpress.com/).

 Lee submitted his PhD at Cardiff University in September 2012.
 The title of the thesis was Improving health and social care delivery through participation: time banks as a site for co-production.
 Key findings focused around the role of time banking in tackling depression and social isolation in community settings, the use of time banking to develop co-production within the public sector and the theoretical similarities and distinctiveness between time banking and the “Big Society”.
 During which he also became an Associate Fellow of the Higher Education Academy.